n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest.md

 * Query auth

-Refer to [HTTP request credentials](/integrations/builtin/credentials/httprequest/) for more information setting up each credential type.
+Refer to [HTTP request credentials](/integrations/builtin/credentials/httprequest/) for more information on setting up each credential type.

 ### Parameters, headers, and body